Branchyz/WayPointChat/README.md

 - Mute-chat (Mute the global chat)
 - Clearchat (The chat will be cleared so that no one can read it again)
 - Messages System (All messages are customizable!)

+## Important
+- You need the plugin CommandAPI as dependency for the Info Commands!

+## How to install
+1. Stop your server.
+2. Put the .jar file into your plugins folder
+3. Start your server